 Jai Mala is an exchange of garlands between the bride and the groom.
 Following the baraat, the bride and groom are moved onto an elevated platform where the ceremony is performed.
 The Jai Mala ceremony implies mutual acceptance of both the bride and the groom towards each other.

 Saptapadi is one of the most important parts of a Hindu wedding.
 The word, Saptapadi means "Seven steps".
-The newlywed couple take seven rounds around the holy fire, and that is called Saptapadi.
+The newlywed couple takes seven rounds around the holy fire, and that is called Saptapadi.
 After the seventh round, the groom and bride become husband and wife.
-The seven rounds signify seven different vows that the couple make to each other.
+The seven rounds signify seven different vows that the couple makes to each other.

 Kanyadaan is when the father hands over all his rights and duties towards his daughter to her groom.
 This way the father gives her daughter as a gift to the groom.
 As per tradition, the groom is considered a form of Lord Vishnu.
 Thus, presenting him gifts is deemed as the greatest honour for the parents of the bride.
 As a result, they offer their daughter to the groom, who is their most cherished gift.
 As a symbol of acceptance, the groom touches the right shoulder of the bride, promising to take care of her at all times.